 GW Pharma shares jumped 11 per cent the following two days after it posted its record Epidiolex sales on Aug.
 6. Although those gains have been more than wiped out since then, the stock has climbed over 50 per cent year to date.

-Despite the recent slide in GW Pharma share price, analysts remain bullish on the drugmaker and expect more positive results that will only further accelerate its growth.
+Despite the recent slide in GW Pharma share price, analysts remain bullish on the drugmaker and expect more positive results will only further accelerate its growth.
 The company reported second-quarter net income of US$79.8 million, but that was only due to a US$104.1 million gain on the sale of one of its intangible assets.
 Even without posting real profits, investors have been willing to pay a big premium of more than six times its book value and 35 times its sales.